Share this post:

-Change is the only constant in digital marketing.
+Change is the only constant in digital marketing, and when talking about GEO vs. SEO, it’s no different.
 If you’re a CMO, you’ve likely noticed search evolving at breakneck speed.
 Traditional SEO (Search Engine Optimization) is no longer the sole game in town – enter Generative Engine Optimization (GEO).
 As AI-powered search tools like ChatGPT and Google’s Search Generative Experience (SGE) grow, brands must adapt.

 In this article, we’ll explain what SEO and GEO are, how they differ, and what that means for your marketing strategy.
 We’ll also look at hard data on SEO vs. generative search trends, share insights from experts, and offer actionable takeaways for CMOs looking to integrate GEO.